 What does this person love to do?
 What are their hobbies, passions, and interests?
 Here are a few examples…

 - For the writer, gift a classic Moleskine notebook (or a fun, inspirational notebook) with a few sweet words written on the inside of the cover, a nice pen, stationary and stamps.
-You can even give poetry your best shot and write a short, sweet, or funny poem on nice paper — it doesn’t matter if it’s good, because I can almost guarantee it’ll elicit a smile either way.
+You can give poetry your best shot and pen a sweet or funny poem–it doesn’t matter if it’s good; I can almost guarantee it’ll elicit a smile either way.

 - For the bookworm, opt for an inspiring book or two in their genre of interest and include bookmarks, highlighters, a reading light, a chunky blanket, a soothing candle, and some favorite tea or wine to complete the package.
-You can even find old books at thrift stores (or check your local library), tie them with jute, and gift them to be used as decorations.
+Gather old books at thrift stores (or your local library), and gift them to be used as decorations.

-- For the person who is always cold, there’s a lot you can pack into one amazing gift: a big blanket, fuzzy slippers, a microwavable neck pillow, hand warmers, lined leggings, mittens and a scarf, a Himalayan salt rock lamps , a framed picture of their favorite summer scene, etc.
+- For the person who’s always cold, there’s a lot you can pack into one amazing gift: a big blanket, fuzzy slippers, a microwavable neck pillow, hand warmers, lined leggings, mittens and a scarf, a Himalayan salt rock lamp, a framed picture of their favorite summer scene, etc.

 - For the person who craves inspiration in their life, I love these adult coloring books from Hay House, and these empowering/healing card decks.
 Again, Himalayan salt rock lamps are beautiful, good for the environment, and provide a soothing glow.
 Fill a jar or notebook with inspiring quotes and positive affirmations that they can pull from or flip through when they need a pick-me-up.

 You can put everything into the container of your choosing, whether it be an actual gift bag or woven basket, a big jar, decorative box, wooden crate, or something else.
 Be creative and fun!